-With its delicate sparkle and vintage feel, perhaps no diamond cut is as romantic as the rose-cut diamond.
-Rose-cut engagement rings are popular with brides who love antique and vintage-inspired jewellery or who prefer a softer, more subtle sparkle.
+With its delicate sparkle and vintage feel, perhaps no natural diamond cut is as romantic as the rose-cut diamond.
+Rose-cut engagement rings are popular with brides who love antique and vintage-inspired jewelry or who prefer a softer, more subtle sparkle.

 Unlike most modern cuts, there’s not a specific formula or number of facets required in a rose-cut diamond, so each one is unique.
 Rose-cut diamonds can come in all different shapes, from classic round, oval, and pear cuts to irregular triangles and kite shapes.